silverline99/ethereum-roulette/README.md

 # Advantages of Having Own Local Node:

-stablishing your own local node for testing purposes can be helpful.
+Establishing your own local node for testing purposes can be helpful.
 The main advantage is that you don't have to pay any gas fees to the testnet network.
 Additionally, you don't have to deploy every iteration of the smart contract to the testnet and send some initial funding in Goerli ETH.
 You can also adjust the parameters of the blockchain according to your needs.
 However, it is not possible to establish a connection with Alchemy Web3, and you have to use the Ethers library.

 # Hardhat Local Node Setting Up